ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/mysql.md

 Possible values:

--   1 — The connection reuse is disabled.
+-   1 — Auto-close connection is allowed, so the connection reuse is disabled
--   0 — The connection reuse is enabled.
+-   0 — Auto-close connection is not allowed, so the connection reuse is enabled

 Default value: `1`.